 Each Regional Chair designates a Regional Coordinator (RC).
-The Regional Coordinators are members of their respective staffs who have MEXUSPAC coordination as a collateral duty.
+The Regional Coordinators are members of their respective staffs and have the MEXUSPAC coordination role as a collateral duty.

-For the Eleventh District, the MEXUSPAC Regional Coordinator is the Regional Response Team Coordinator.
+For the Eleventh District, the MEXUSPAC Regional Coordinator is also the Regional Response Team IX Coordinator.
 For the Second Naval Region, the Regional Coordinator is the Chief of the Department of Coordination of Programs against Ocean Pollution.

-During an incident, individuals and agency representatives should communicate via their respective Regional Coordinator and/or the Regional Chair instead of attempting direct communication with the OSC.
+During an incident, individuals and agency representatives should communicate all border/binational response issues via their respective Regional Coordinator and/or the Regional Chair rather than attempting direct communication with the OSC.